-Food delivery, where I live, is dictated by the distance a delivery-person can travel by bike before the costs to the restaurant become outweighed by the benefits.
-The restaurant sets this range, submits it to the food delivery apps to which it outsources order taking, such as Seamless or Delivery.com, and when you punch in your zip code, you’ll know instantly what’s available to you or not.
+Updated April 5, 2019: Food delivery, where I live, is dictated by the distance a delivery-person can travel by bike before the costs to the restaurant become outweighed by the benefits.
+The restaurant sets this range, submits it to the food delivery apps to which it outsources order taking, and when you punch in your zip code, you’ll know instantly what’s available to you or not.

-But I recently moved to a neighborhood with a different problem.
+I've encounted a common problem.
 There is plenty of great food within a given delivery range, but almost all of it is bank-breakingly expensive.
-The good, cheap stuff — a plate of dumplings for $5, for example — was out of reach as long as the restaurant couldn’t spare the cost of running its delivery staff up to my apartment.
+The good, cheap stuff was out of reach as long as the restaurant couldn’t spare the cost of running its delivery staff up to my apartment.

 Postmates: A possible solution?